anamaricriscaravana/LotteryNumberGeneratorSearchBenchmarksAndSortingBenchmarks/README.md

+# Lottery Number Generator, Search Benchmarks, and Sorting Benchmarks

+This project is developed for a Programming Logic and Design subject, that involves creating programs in Java, Python, and C++ to solve specific problems.
+The exercises focus on applying fundamental programming concepts such as arrays, loops, random number generation, search algorithms, and sorting algorithms.

-# VI-IX-Programming-Exercises
+# Problems

-Create programs using Java, Python, and C++ language for each of the following problems.
-Submit screenshot of the code and output.

 1. Lottery Number Generator
-Design a program that generates a 7-digit lottery number.
-The program should have an Integer array with 7 elements.
-Write a loop that steps through the array, randomly generating a number in the range of 0 through 9 for each element.
-(Use the random function) Then write another loop that displays the contents of the array.
+- Description: Design a program that generates a 7-digit lottery number using an integer array with 7 elements.
+The program uses a loop to fill the array with random numbers between 0 and 9.
+Another loop then displays the contents of the array.

 2. Search Benchmarks
-Design an application that has an array of at least 20 integers.
-It should call a module that uses the sequential search algorithm to locate one of the values.
-The module should keep a count of the number of comparisons it makes until it finds the value.
-Then the program should call another module that uses the binary search algorithm to locate the same value.
-It should also keep a count of the number of comparisons it makes.
-Display these values on the screen.
+- Description: Design an application with an array of at least 20 integers.
+The program calls a module that uses the sequential search algorithm to locate a specified value, keeping a count of the comparisons made.
+It then calls another module that uses the binary search algorithm to locate the same value, also counting comparisons.
+The program displays the number of comparisons for each search method.

 3. Sorting Benchmarks
-Design an application that uses three identical arrays of at least 20 integers.
-Create modules that perform the bubble sort, selection sort, and insertion sort algorithms on an Integer array, such that each module keeps a count of the number of swaps it makes.
-It should call each module on a different array, and display the number of swaps made by each algorithm.
+- Description: Design an application that uses three identical arrays of at least 20 integers.
+The program includes modules to perform bubble sort, selection sort, and insertion sort algorithms on an integer array, counting the number of swaps made by each algorithm.
+The program calls each module on a different array and displays the number of swaps made by each sorting method.